bolazeal/shame-fire/src/README.md

-# Shame: A Platform for Public Accountability
+# Clarity: A Platform for Public Accountability

 This is a Next.js application built in Firebase Studio.
 It serves as a social platform where users can post public reports and endorsements about individuals and organizations to foster transparency and accountability.